 The best way to stay sharp with your computer is to have the best tools available.
 Whether it’s a calendar, media player, or to-do list, your desktop can be filled with apps that suit your every need.
 Here are the best desktop apps in 2018.

 With the ability to save a huge variety of notes, complete with powerful search tools and syncing capabilities, Evernote is a free indispensable tool for organizing your thoughts and ideas.
 You can add anything to your Evernote workspace – a quick to-do list, photos, screenshots, links, and segments of articles you find online.
 Your notebooks can be synced across all your devices as required, enabling you to view and work on them anywhere.
-Premium options gives you even more storage and collaboration abilities to enhance your note taking experience.
+Premium options give you even more storage and collaboration abilities to enhance your note taking experience.

 G Suite is a great free online productivity suite that offers simple and speedy document creation (Google Docs), spreadsheets (Google Sheets), scheduling (Google Calendar) and more.
 With easy sharing and collaborating features, G Suite allows you to manage everything you need to get the job done.
 You can even add files to your free 15GB Google Drive Storage, or upgrade to premium options that allow you hold even more data.